TrentM1997/use-virtual-list/README.md

 >With react-virtuoso, increaseViewportBy controls overscan - the extra pixels rendered above/below the viewport.
 >It does not trigger loading itself; endReached triggers loadMore.

+### Parameters

 - items: your data set to render.
 This parameter can be an array of any type
+- initialCount: how many array elements from 'items' to display on initial render
 - batchLength: optional parameter for how many items to reveal per batch

+### Returns
 - visible: rendered elements from the data set passed to 'items'
 - loadMore: function that when called in the event you've scrolled to the bound set in 'increaseViewPortBy' schedules the next batch(won't overlap schedules)